 Numerous production processes generate wastewater within the food industry, e.g. slaughterhouses, salting and preserving fish, drying ham and sausages, olives and pickles, fruit juice, potato snacks, vegetable and fruit preserves, dairy products and derivatives, wine and cava producers, oils, fats and derivatives and beverage preparation, among many others.

 The water from these processes generally has a high content of biodegradable matter and salts.
-This means that normally the most competitive applications are biological processes and vacuum evaporation.
+This means that normally the most competitive applications for wastewater treatment in food industry are biological processes and vacuum evaporation.

 Effluents are produced in desulfurization processes and purges of borated waters and that from turbines, among others.
 The most indicated treatments are those of a physical-chemical nature.